 - Additional Document Info

 - View All

-The stabilization and recombination of nitrogen atoms N(4S) in nitrogen-helium and nitrogen-neon-helium condensates obtained by the injection of impurity particles from a gas discharge into bulk superfluid helium are investigated by the EPR method.
-It is established that the stabilized nitrogen atoms reside inside and on the surface of impurity clusters forming a porous structure in the bulk superfluid helium.
-The possibility of increasing the specific energy of impurity-helium condensates by increasing their density through mechanical pressing is investigated.
-For nitrogen-helium condensates an eightfold increase in the specific energy is achieved.
-The recombination loss of N(4S) upon heating of impurity-helium condensates in the temperature range 1.7-7 K is detected.
-This permits verification of the mechanism of thermoluminescence of impurity-helium condensates. © 2005 American Institute of Physics.
+Stabilization and recombination of nitrogen atoms N(4S) in nitrogen-helium and nitrogen-neon-helium condensates created by injecting of impurity particles from a gas discharge into superfluid helium were investigated by the EPR method.
+It Is found that the stabilized nitrogen atoms mainly reside inside and on the surfaces of Impurity clusters, which form a porous structure in the bulk of superfluid helium, A possibility of increasing the specific energy content of impurity-helium condensates by mechanical compression Is studied.
+An 8-fold increase of the energy density was achieved for the nitrogen-helium samples.
+The recombination of the nitrogen atoms N(4S) in the Impurity-helium condensates on warming through the temperature range 1.7-7 K was detected.
+This allowed verification of the mechanism of thermoluminescence for the impurity-helium condensates to be clarified.

 author list (cited authors)

 Boltnev, R. E., Krushinskaya, I. N., Pelmenev, A. A., Popov, E. A., Stolyarov, D. Y., & Khmelenko, V. V.